appleraincoat/tp/docs/DeveloperGuide.md

     * 1b1.
 Realodex shows an error message highlighting the correct format.

     * 1b2.
-User inputs a new birthday month of valid format.
+User inputs a new birthday month.

     * 1b3.
 Steps 1b1 to 1b2 repeats until the birthday month input is valid.